 The main treatments are surgery, radiotherapy and chemotherapy.

 The earlier your cancer is diagnosed, the easier it is to get under control and possibly cure it.
-If your cancer hasn't spread, you are most likely to be offered surgery to remove part or all of your oesophagus.
+If your cancer hasn't spread, your doctor is most likely to suggest surgery to remove part or all of your oesophagus.
 Surgery for oesophageal cancer is a major operation, so it is important that your doctor makes sure you are fit enough to make a good recovery.
 You may have to travel to a regional centre where specialist surgeons can carry out your operation.
 If you cannot have surgery for any reason, you may have chemotherapy with radiotherapy or radiotherapy alone.

 If you have an advanced cancer you may have other treatment, such as laser therapy or stents.
 Stents are small tubes.
 Your doctor can put one into your oesophagus to allow food to pass through a blockage.

 If the cancer has spread to other areas of your body you may have chemotherapy to help control its growth.
 You may also have radiotherapy to shrink the tumours and reduce symptoms.

 In the video below we follow Wendy through her treatment for early cancer of the oesophagus.